 - Add cream cheese; stir until melted.
 Stir in spinach, beans and tomatoes; cook and stir until spinach is wilted.
-Transfer to a greased 8-in.-square or 1-1/2-qt. baking dish.
+Transfer to a greased 8-in. square or if using an oven-proof skillet, leave in skillet.
 Sprinkle with cheeses.

 Enjoy this recipe with a full-bodied white wine such as Chardonnay or Viognier.